-A tumbler of 250ml of diluted juice offers better protection against cancer, heart disease and stroke than more than 20 typical portions of fruit and vegetables.
+A 250 ml tumbler of diluted juice offers better protection against cancer, heart disease and stroke than more than 20 typical portions of fruit and vegetables.

 It also stops collagen breaking down, so can help make the complexion look more youthful.

 The “wonder” berry is more than four times more effective at killing harmful free radicals – which occur in the body through the process of oxidation – than other fruit and vegetables.

 It gives greater protection than peas, tomatoes, water melon, carrots, banana and even renowned “superfoods” like acai and goji berries.
 The only bad news is that scientists studied a species called the Montmorency tart cherry , not just any cherry.

 Researchers measured antioxidant levels, testing what is called the Oxygen Radical Absorbance Capacity (ORAC).

 The “superfood” compounds in fruit and vegetables protect against harmful free radicals that are known to cause cancer, heart disease, stroke and ageing.
 Foods with a high score protect cells from damage by eliminating free radicals. researchers were amazed by the results.